Do I have to be a student in order to audition and play with AYS?

 Please plan to arrive at least 30 minutes before your scheduled audition time.
 It is very important to make sure you allow yourself extra travel time and look out for any possible traffic/weather delays.

 Signing in will be determined by the venue.
-Most auditions will take place at UCLA and some may take place at USC.
+Most auditions will take place at UCLA and some may take place at USC and Colburn.
 You will be informed of the locations when you receive your confirmation email.

 What is the audition like?
 What will I play, who will I play for, and for how long?

-As of the 2015/16 season, AYS is holding auditions behind a screen.
+Auditions will be held behind a screen; we accept applicants based solely on their musical ability.
 When your audition time is about five minutes away, a volunteer will get you from your warm-up room and bring you to an audition proctor who will then accompany you into the audition room.
 In order to protect your anonymity, please do not speak once you have entered the room.
 When you are ready to begin, the proctor will signal to the Audition Committee that you are ready to begin.
 The Committee will take you through the process.
 If you have any questions or concerns during the audition, signal the proctor and ask about your concerns quietly.
 Your questions will be relayed to the Audition Committee seated behind a screen.
 Should the committee need to ask a question or has a request, you must not answer as in a conversation; all verbal communication will be through the proctor.

 The panel varies depending on your instrument, and is generally made up of current principal musicians from the orchestra, AYS alumni, the Music Director, Resident Conductor, and professional musicians in the Los Angeles area.